benbeezy/Dollo/README.md

 # Dollo
-a fully printed 3D printer
+a fully printed 3D printer, that scales.

 # Goals in order of priority